halil-karabacak/Multiple-Plane-Detection/README.md

 ## Usage

-You can use PlaneSegmentation class to obtain planes.
+- You can use PlaneSegmentation class to obtain planes.

+## Notes
+- This repo is a C++ translation of https://github.com/yuecideng/Multiple_Planes_Detection.

 ## Results
 <img src="data/result1.png" width="800">